paulondc/kdeNeonDefaults/README.md

 ![KDE neon](./data/neon-logo.png)

-It works by providing pre-defined config files where they were isolate from a fresh [KDE neon](https://neon.kde.org/) installation.
+It works by providing pre-defined config files that were isolate from a fresh [KDE neon](https://neon.kde.org/) installation.
 It contains modifications all over KDE from little things aka not showing the icon at window's title bar to changing some of the global shortcuts (described below).

 ### How do I get it ?
 It requires [KDE neon](https://neon.kde.org/) 5.9 (or greater).